Story: Game birds

 Native and introduced birds

-The grey duck, Australasian shoveler, paradise shelduck, black swan and pūkeko are all native to New Zealand; the other nine species are introduced.
+The grey duck, Australasian shoveler, paradise shelduck, black swan and pūkeko are all native to New Zealand; the other eight species are introduced.

 Early game-bird hunting

 Game-bird hunting dates back to the earliest years of European arrival.
 British navigator James Cook and his crew shot many birds in 1769.
 For centuries, before Europeans arrived, Māori snared and speared birds.
 Various native species of duck, quail, New Zealand pigeon and even godwit were hunted by Europeans.

 European settlers introduced birds to add to the native fauna, and out of nostalgia for creatures of the ‘old country’.
 They also wanted to provide sport and food, and promote tourism.

 Author Brad Parkes wrote about the tough stringy flesh of the pūkeko (also dubbed the ‘West Coast pheasant’): ‘Perhaps I’ve been prejudiced by the time worn cooking recipe for pukeko: Put in 4 gallon kero tin, weigh down with clean river boulder, boil for four days, throw away pukeko and eat boulder.’1

 The founder of the Canterbury settlement, John Robert Godley, ensured that pheasants were on the first four ships that established Christchurch.
 Colonial governor and later New Zealand premier George Grey was a keen importer of wildlife, and provided the first California quail to the Nelson Acclimatisation Society in the mid-1860s.

 European mallard ducks were introduced from the late 1860s, but mallards did not become naturalised until Cecil Whitney of the Auckland Acclimatisation Society brought in the more suitable North American species in 1937.
 Whitney reared many birds and made around 3,500 eggs available to farmers between 1941 and 1943.